 Shoe Replacement: When did you last replace your running shoes?
 Running shoes, like car tires, need regular checks to ensure peak performance and safety.
 Running shoes need replacing every 12 months or every 1000km, whichever comes first.
 Your Podiatrist can recommend the best footwear for your foot shape and level of exercise.

 Find the right fit: Poorly fitting running shoes can make existing foot symptoms worse, or create new problems.
 Your Podiatrist can assess your foot type and provide you with recommendations for your ideal running shoe.

 Regular maintenance: Like visiting the dentist to take care of our teeth, our feet need regular care too.
 A checkup every six months can help manage any existing problems and ensure your feet are cared for.
 If you own orthotics, you should come back for an assessment every six or 12 months depending on your Podiatrist’s recommendations.
 This will help to ensure you get the most out of your orthotics.

 Did you know you can get a new pair of orthotics from your health fund every year?
-NO GAP to pay and no out-of-pocket expenses*.
-Don’t have private health?
+Claim your Low or No-Gap Orthotics.
+No health fund?
 We have you covered, get a new pair for 50% off.
 See clinic for details.